Elam-Fine-Arts-205/exquisite-corpse/README.md

 # Exquisite Corpse in Silico - FINEARTS 205 Assignment

 This file contains:
-- Comments from each person who has worked on this repository
 - Briefs for each stage of the Exquisite Corpse assignment
+- Comments from each person who has developed this work

 **Please only edit the comments section for the stage of the assignmnent you are working on.
 Leave the rest of this file as it is.**